lucasbedout/pywesome/README.md

 ###last()

-Returns the first element of the collection
+Returns the last element of the collection

 ```python